 Integral to the success of the ASAPS educational events is providing the opportunity for attendees to earn Continuing Professional Development (CPD) points.

-- CPD points can be claimed from the Royal Australasian College of Surgeons for all ASAPS members.
+- CPD points can be claimed from the Royal Australasian College of Surgeons by ASAPS members.

-- CPD points can be claimed from the Australian College of Nursing for all nurses.
+- CPD points can be claimed by nurses.

 This means that abstracts must meet strict guidelines and be approved by our Education Sub-Committee which includes our Chairman of Education and the specific event’s Scientific Convenor.
 This is an approach we take seriously to hold our members and our industry counterparts to the highest ethical standings.

 ASAPS ensures its ongoing certification to provide CPD points by taking an Evidence-Based Medicine approach.